Borderline personality disorder (BPD)

 Some hospitals and specialist centres like you to remain in hospital whilst you are having MBT.
-But others recommend that you leave the hospital after a certain period of time but remain being treated as an outpatient.
-This means that you will visit the hospital regularly.
+But others recommend that you leave the hospital after a certain period but remain being treated as an outpatient.

 There are different types of arts of creative therapies.
 These include:

 - dance movement therapy.